Auditing the appliance

 The record data is divided into two sections:

-The standard details that are recorded for every event are described in the following table:
+The standard details that are recorded for every event are described in the table below:

 The type of event.